Basic biology of Bartonella species

 - University of Washington

-Bartonella species are fastidious, gram-negative bacteria that cause a range of manifestations, including cat scratch disease (CSD), bacillary angiomatosis (BA) and other infections in patients with HIV infection, as well as endocarditis.
-Bartonella has emerged as one of the leading causes of culture-negative endocarditis [1,2].
+Bartonella species are fastidious, gram-negative bacteria that cause a range of manifestations, including cat scratch disease (CSD), bacillary angiomatosis (BA) and other infections in patients with HIV infection.
+Bartonella has also emerged as one of the leading causes of culture-negative endocarditis [1,2].
 The organisms proved difficult to isolate and characterize.
 Analysis of Bartonella 16S ribosomal RNA was instrumental in identifying and classifying this species .
+Although Bartonella species are frequently described as emerging pathogens, Bartonella infection was likely an ancient bacterial disease in humans, as suggested by the detection of Bartonella quintana in the dental pulp of a human that died more than 4000 years ago .

 The microbiology and pathogenesis of Bartonella infections will be reviewed here.
 CSD, manifestations in HIV-infected patients, Bartonella endocarditis, and Bartonellosis are discussed separately.
 (See "Microbiology, epidemiology, clinical manifestations, and diagnosis of cat scratch disease" and "Treatment of cat scratch disease" and "Epidemiology and clinical manifestations of Bartonella infections in HIV-infected patients" and "Endocarditis caused by Bartonella" and "Clinical features, diagnosis, and treatment of Bartonella quintana infections" and "South American bartonellosis: Oroya fever and verruga peruana".)